engtuncay/engtuncay.github.io/csharp-dotnet/cheats/csharpcs1.md

 ### Type Conversion Methods

-It is also possible to convert data types explicitly by using built-in methods.
+It is also possible to convert data types explicitly by using built-in methods (static methods of Convert class).

 - ToBoolean
 - ToByte